ReFirmLabs/centrifuge-cli/README.rst

     $ centrifuge reports list

-Under the hood the Centrifuge CLI is using python Pandas data frames to report the results to the user.
+Under the hood the Binwalk Enterprise CLI is using python Pandas data frames to report the results to the user.
 Since the API is json, which has hierarchical structure to it, we have chosen to flatten all the results into a column/row format for viewing inside of a terminal or for importing into spreadsheets, etc. However